 You should not expect that an instructor will withdraw you for nonattendance.
 The primary responsibility for course withdrawal rests with you.

-To withdraw a student for failing to attend one of the first two meetings of a class that meets more than once each week or the first meeting of a class that meets once each week, the instructor submits a Faculty Initiated Drop Form to the Registrar’s Office.
-Students withdrawn from a course for failing to attend these specified class meetings may re-enroll in the course with the instructor’s permission through the 10th day of the semester (see the Academic Calendar Deadlines by Session table for the exact deadline of the various sessions).
+To withdraw a student for failing to attend one of the first two meetings of a class that meets more than once each week or the first meeting of a class that meets once each week, the instructor submits a Faculty-Initiated Drop Form to the Registrar’s Office.
+Students withdrawn from a course for failing to attend these specified class meetings may re-enroll in the course with the instructor’s permission through the 10th day of the semester (see the Academic Calendar for the exact deadline of the various sessions).

-To withdraw a student for failing to satisfy entrance requirements, the instructor or the department must notify the student of the impending withdrawal and then request the withdrawal through the Registrar’s Office.
-All faculty-initiated withdrawals will be removed from the student’s record and will not appear on the student’s transcript.
+To be withdrawn for failing to satisfy entrance requirements, the instructor or the department must notify you of the impending withdrawal and then request the withdrawal through the Registrar’s Office.
+All faculty-initiated withdrawals will be removed from your record and will not appear on your transcript.

-- Any W’s received in an associate degree program count toward the 10 allowed for the baccalaureate degree program.
+- Any grades of W received in an associate degree program count toward the 10 allowed for the baccalaureate degree program.

-- A complete withdrawal (CW) will not count toward the ten total allowed or the two allowed per course.
+- A complete withdrawal (CW) will not count toward the ten total allowed.

-- W’s earned prior to Spring 2014 semester are not counted toward the number allowed.
+- Grades of W earned prior to Spring 2014 semester are not counted toward the number allowed.

-Once you have exhausted the number of W’s allowed, you may be removed from their major.
-You may earn an additional ten W’s toward a second baccalaureate degree or an additional five W’s toward an additional associate degree.
+Once you have exhausted the number of W grades allowed, you may be removed from your major.
+Once you have completed a degree, you may earn an additional ten (10) grades of W toward a second baccalaureate degree or an additional five (5) grades of W toward an additional associate degree.

 An administrative withdrawal is the process by which Boise State University formally withdraws a student from the university, usually without the student’s consent or cooperation.
 You may be administratively withdrawn for a variety of reasons, including the following: